-Ramen noodles are a popular source of carbohydrates for sportsmen and women, teenagers, preppers, college students, outdoorsmen, and homesteaders looking for food that either will never expire, or that has a very long shelf life.
+Ramen noodles, also called instant noodles, are a popular food source for everyone including sportsmen and women, teenagers, preppers, college students, outdoorsmen, and homesteaders looking for a food with a very long shelf life.

 Shelf Life vs. Fit for Consumption

-The noodles themselves will not give you bad food poisoning or give you anything worse than an upset stomach if you consume them after their best before date – it is not recommended to consume them if they are more than 8 months past their best before date.
+The noodles themselves will not give you bad food poisoning or anything worse than an upset stomach if you consume them after their best-before date…

-Ramen noodles are made of wheat flour, salt, water, mineral water, and preservatives which once combined and mixed is then dehydrated.
+Ramen noodles are made of wheat flour, salt, water, mineral water, and preservatives which once combined and mixed, are then dehydrated.

 Keep Your Noodles Fresher for Longer